Ada-Developers-Academy/core-about-ada/tools-and-communication/creating-videos.instructor.md

   * Most importantly all the storage space on the Panopto servers is free to Ada as a donation.
 Panopto provides embed codes for all videos via an iframe tag.
   * It also provides a [screencasting tool](https://adaacademy.hosted.panopto.com/Panopto/Cache/10.3.1.00010/Software/Panopto%20Recorder.pkg?arch=None&useCustomBinary=True) which can record the screen and webcam and automatically upload to panopto.
 The tool is very _simple and basic_, but it does work and is easy to use.
   * Panopto also allows us to string videos together into playlists.
 This lets us make short vidoes covering specific topics in longer lessons.
+    * I (Chris) have chosen to name my video files with numbers to make sure I keep the order correct.
 * **[Zoom](https://zoom.us)** - Zoom is our video conferencing software and it provides a way to record meetings which works pretty well.
   * You can record any meeting and download it to your computer and then upload the results to Panopto.
 This is an outstanding way to do a _dual instructor lesson_.